Salesforce

 Signing in with multi-factor authentication

-After multi-factor authentication is turned on, each time you log in to your Elation EHR account, you will be prompted to enter your login email address, password, and your authentication factor before you are granted access to your account.
+With multi-factor authentication, each time you log in to your Elation EHR account, you will be prompted to enter your login email address, password, and your authentication factor before you are granted access to your account.

-- Check off the Do not challenge me on this device for the next 24 hours box on the authentication screen if you want to bypass multi-factor authentication while logging in and out of Elation for the next 24 hours.
+• Check off the Do not challenge me on this device for the next 24 hours box on the authentication screen if you want to bypass multi-factor authentication while logging in and out of Elation for the next 24 hours for that browser and device.

 Click here for more information about signing in.